vintagefilmography/sankyo_with_elp_camera/README.md

 plug it back in.
 image

-Note: Make sure that there is no external light shining on the gate like a daylight frorm the eindow etc. Additional camera controls are available via options pulldown: image image and camera controls image
+Note: Make sure that there is no external light shining on the gate like a daylight from the window etc.
-These can be let as is.
+Additional camera controls are available via options pulldown: image image and camera controls image These can be left as is.
 Under some conditions manual exposure and manual white balance may work better.
 The best way is to experiment with the settings to achiveve best results.
 Some additional info: https://docs.arducam.com/UVC-Camera/Quick-Start-for-Different-Systems/Windows/

 Once all of this is set, run capture. image
 Set the destination file path.
-Make sure eto type the .avi after the file name. image
+Make sure to type the .avi after the file name. image
 Click OK.
 Do not have to change the file allocation size. image